Start My Answer

 Defend yourself if the Frontline Asset Strategies sues you

 If Frontline Asset Strategies decides to file a debt collection lawsuit against you, it is recommended you be bold and aggressive in your response and to ensure your response is timely filed.
 Why?
 Because members of the Frontline Asset generally expect consumers to ignore the lawsuit and throw it in the garbage.
 This is understandable, but it only means that the debt collector wins without a fight.
-Don't make this mistake because there are options on the table to beat debt collectors like Frontline, if you know what to do.
+Don't make this mistake because there are options on the table to resolve debt with debt collectors like Frontline, if you know what to do.

 Some helpful tips to try when you craft an Answer to the lawsuit are::